grafana/agent/docs/sources/flow/reference/components/beyla.ebpf.md

 {{< docs/shared lookup="flow/stability/beta.md" source="agent" version="<AGENT_VERSION>" >}}

-The `beyla.ebpf` component is used a wrapper of [Grafana Beyla][] which uses [eBPF][] to automatically inspect application executables and the OS networking layer, and capture trace spans related to web transactions and Rate Errors Duration (RED) metrics for Linux HTTP/S and gRPC services.
-The component can be configured to collect telemetry data from a specific port or executable path, and other criteria from Kubernetes metadata.
-The component exposes metrics which can be collected by a Prometheus scrape component, and traces which can be forwared to a OTEL exporter component.
+The `beyla.ebpf` component is used as a wrapper for [Grafana Beyla][] which uses [eBPF][] to automatically inspect application executables and the OS networking layer, and capture trace spans related to web transactions and Rate Errors Duration (RED) metrics for Linux HTTP/S and gRPC services.
+You can configure the component to collect telemetry data from a specific port or executable path, and other criteria from Kubernetes metadata.
+The component exposes metrics that can be collected by a Prometheus scrape component, and traces that can be forwarded to an OTEL exporter component.

 {{< admonition type="note" >}}
 To run this component, {{< param "PRODUCT_NAME" >}} requires administrative (`sudo`) privileges, or at least it needs to be granted the `CAP_SYS_ADMIN` and `CAP_SYS_PTRACE` capability.
 In Kubernetes environments, app armour must be disabled for the Deployment or DaemonSet running {{< param "PRODUCT_NAME" >}}.